Prayer to the East

 Prayer to the East is an album by multi-instrumentalist Yusef Lateef recorded in 1957 and released on the Savoy label.

-The title track was composed by Ali Jackson, drummer Oliver Jackson's brother.
+The title track was composed by the bassist Ali Jackson, the brother of drummer Oliver Jackson.

 Reception

 The Allmusic site stated: "Prayer to the East by Yusef Lateef remains a seemingly blessed moment of creative interaction between American modern jazz and the music of the so-called Arab East".